 2. It’s OK to teach from the front of the room.

 I wouldn’t have dreamt of doing this ten years ago.
 “Talk and chalk”, as it is often called, was seen as old-fashioned, boring and slightly draconian.
-I’d been lead to believe that good teaching meant letting children discover things for themselves (using the carefully cut out and laminated cards mentioned in the previous paragraph.)
-Depending on which head teacher you ask, good teaching also meat: always working with a guided group, never using worksheets, never being at your desk, teaching using a “learning carousel.”
+I’d been led to believe that good teaching meant letting children discover things for themselves (using the carefully cut out and laminated cards mentioned in the previous paragraph.)
+Depending on which head teacher you ask, good teaching also meant: always working with a guided group, never using worksheets, never being at your desk, teaching using a “learning carousel.”

 “It’s not a choice between the two, but if it were the case that you could only ever teach through standing at the front and talking to your class or only teach by being the facilitator for pupils learning independently then standing at the front and talking would have the greater impact.
 They’d learn more.”

 I was struck by the fact that in a decade of INSETS, training, lesson observation feedback, pupil progress meetings, CPD sessions and courses nobody has ever said that me before.
 It’s not even been presented as an option.
 The idea you can just stand at the front of the classroom and tell your pupils the things they need to know shouldn’t be a revelation but it really was.
 And best of it all it really works.